 - Quoting the wrong number from the relevant report, e.g., encapsulating HW/SW/Services in a company that only provides one of them.

 - Quoting a "stale" report and missing "fresh" reports - always keep yourself updated on new reports in your industry.

-- Quoting an analysts firm which is totally irreputable.
+- Quoting an analyst's firm that is irreputable.

-These reports cost thousands of dollars and In a startup, it is considered a waste of capital.
-You won’t impress any VC with your spending abilities if you did buy it - rather, you’ll make yourself seem irrelevant.
+These reports cost thousands of dollars, and In a startup, it is considered a waste of capital.
+You won't impress any VC with your spending abilities if you did buy it - instead, you'll make yourself seem irrelevant.

-Rather, rely on excerpts of the report that were bought by vendors for republishing and build the puzzle.
+You can rely on excerpts of the report bought by vendors for republishing and build the puzzle.
 You might find access to the reports via universities and local SMB agencies.
 You might even get a free copy if you ask the vendor nicely.

 Let take a step by step example:

 - The latest Crunchbase news talked about a company in the field of "Logistics Platform."
 Since I know nothing of it, my first search on Google was: "logistics platform market analysis."